shenwenhao01/ToyVQA/README.md

 ## Acknowledgement

-This repository is heavily built upon KaihuaTang's repository [VQA2.0 Recent Approachs 2018](https://github.com/KaihuaTang/VQA2.0-Recent-Approachs-2018.pytorch).
+This repository is heavily built upon KaihuaTang's pytorch implementation of up-down vqa model: [VQA2.0 Recent Approachs 2018](https://github.com/KaihuaTang/VQA2.0-Recent-Approachs-2018.pytorch).

 Since the original dataset has some mistakes, we borrow the code of data cleaning from [NaiveVQA](https://github.com/vtu81/NaiveVQA).